Kakaraparti Bhavanarayana College: Accreditation

 KBN College was granted autonomous status by the University Grants Commission (UGC) in 2010.
 The college received an 'A' grade during the National Assessment and Accreditation Council (NAAC) accreditation cycle in 2013 and was re-accredited with an 'A++' grade in 2024.
 In 2016, it was recognized by the UGC as a College with Potential for Excellence (CPE).
 The institution was ranked 92nd among degree colleges in India by the National Institutional Ranking Framework (NIRF) in 2017.
 The college has introduced academic programs including a Bachelor of Science in Artificial Intelligence.

 Research

 The college facilitates academic research through the Research and Publication Monitoring (RPM) Cell.
 The cell coordinates interdisciplinary research and faculty development activities, supported by funding from UGC and DST.
 Faculty are involved in both minor and major research projects.
 Dr. G. Krishnaveni, IQAC coordinator, also serves as Director of the RPM Cell and oversees research-related initiatives.

+Undergraduate Programmes

+KBN College offers a diverse set of undergraduate (UG) programmes across science, commerce, and management disciplines: